dapak2002/programming-languages-2022/haskell-projects.md

 ## Starting Out

-Maybe the following examples can inspire you to choose your Haskell project:
+Maybe the following examples can inspire you to choose a Haskell project:

 - Two nice beginner's projects that do not require any prerequisites were implemented by [Gary Zeri](https://github.com/GaryZ700/Haskell_Blog/blob/master/README.md) for the 2020 Programming Languages course.